Categories

 Can you tell us about the creative process of the song Don’t Walk Away?

 Yes, I was involved in the entire conception, creation and production of the song “Don’t Walk Away”.
 I also recorded all of the initial vocals as it was supposed to be on my album on Interscope Records as I said.
 Michael and I bonded instantly.
 I remember I was in the back of the studio with all of my equipment setup.
 I was playing a new song I was working on that we ended up doing as well.
 I was bobbing my head to the track I was playing and wearing sunglasses and Michael mimicked me and started bobbing his head too and took sunglasses out of his top pocket and also put them on.
-I will remember that forever as it was hilarious !
+I will remember that forever as it was hilarious.

 Teddy Riley is credited as a composer and a producer too – what do you recall of his work?